coders51/rails51/README.md

 This task simply stream the `tail -f` results of `log/#{fetch(:rails_env, 'production')}.log` file locally.

-**Known Issues**
-If you use Airbrussh, you won't see anything because all the stdout is sent to `log/capistrano.log`.
+**Known Issues:** If you use Airbrussh, you won't see anything because all the stdout is sent to `log/capistrano.log`.
 You can either use [my fork](https://github.com/carlesso/airbrussh) or wait for [this pr](https://github.com/mattbrictson/airbrussh/pull/4) to be merged.

 ### rails:console